lacockj/phi/README.md

 Clean URLs look better for webpage addresses, and are easier to use and understand for APIs.
 Phi can extract parameters from the URL for use in your code, like the user ID in the example above.

 You create a list of URL patterns and request methods, and map them to whatever function or class method you want to handle the request.
-When a request matches a listed patter, the handler function is called, passing along the URL parameters and any other input.
+When a request matches a listed pattern, the handler function is called, receiving the URL parameters and input data.
+Input data could be GET query parameters, POST form data, or php://input.

 ```
 /users         [POST]  = Users::createNewUser